Updated March 20, 2019

-If you are filing for Chapter 7 bankruptcy, the bankruptcy trustee has the power to sell your nonexempt assets to pay back your creditors.
-Most states allow debtors to retain their household goods and appliances as long as the appliances aren’t exceptionally valuable.
+Most states allow debtors to retain household goods and appliances as long as the appliances aren’t exceptionally valuable.
 Your state’s exemption laws tell you the type and value of the property you can protect.
-If you plan to buy a new appliance, the first step is to make sure that their value doesn’t exceed the amount of your exemption.
+If you plan to buy a new appliance, the first step is to make sure that the value doesn’t exceed the amount of your exemption.

 Exemption planning refers to the process of rearranging your assets to maximize your bankruptcy exemptions.
-In general, you can engage in a certain amount of exemption planning prior to filing your case as long as it is reasonable and in good faith.
-For example, if you have too much cash in your bank account, you can typically spend it on food, rent, gas, car maintenance, or other necessities prior to filing for bankruptcy.
+In general, you can engage in a certain amount of exemption planning before filing your case, but it must be reasonable and in good faith.
+For example, if you have too much cash in your bank account, you can typically spend it on food, rent, gas, car maintenance, or other necessities before filing for bankruptcy.
 You’ll want to keep good records of your purchases in case the trustee questions you about how you spent the cash.

-You may also be able to use the money to purchase exempt assets.
+You might also be able to use the money to purchase exempt assets.
 If your current appliances are old or in need of repair, then you can buy new appliances in good faith.
-Of course, you’ll want to be prepared to explain your purchases to the trustee if asked.
-But keep in mind that excessive or systematic conversion of nonexempt assets into exempt ones may be considered bankruptcy fraud.
+Of course, you’ll want to be prepared to explain your purchases to the trustee, if necessary.
+But keep in mind that excessive or systematic conversion of nonexempt assets into exempt ones might be considered bankruptcy fraud.
 It’s best to speak with a knowledgeable bankruptcy lawyer before doing so.

-If you buy household appliances on credit shortly before filing your case, you may not be able to discharge that debt in your bankruptcy.
-In bankruptcy, if you incur a debt (with the same creditor) that exceeds $675 in aggregate to purchase luxury goods within the 90-day period prior to filing your case, that debt is presumed nondischargeable.
-(Figure current for three years as of April 1, 2019; $675 for cases filed between April 1, 2016, and March 31, 2019.)
+If you buy household appliances on credit shortly before filing your case, you might not be able to discharge (wipe out) the debt in your bankruptcy.
+In bankruptcy, if you incur a debt exceeding $725 in aggregate to purchase luxury goods within the 90 days before filing your case, the debt is presumed nondischargeable.
+(This figure is current as of April 1, 2019; $675 for cases filed between April 1, 2016, and March 31, 2019.)

-Luxury goods include items that are not reasonably necessary for your support or maintenance.
-Whether your purchase will be considered a luxury good depends on the type of appliance you buy and how much it costs.
-For example, a modest oven you bought to replace a broken one may not be considered a luxury item while an expensive television might.
+Luxury goods include items that aren’t reasonably necessary for your support or maintenance.
+Whether your purchase will be considered a luxury good will depend on the type and cost of the appliance you buy.
+For example, the bankruptcy court would be less likely to consider a modest oven purchased to replace a broken one a luxury item than it would an expensive television.

 For more information, see Why a Creditor May File an Objection to Discharge in Bankruptcy.

 If you purchase appliances with in-store financing, the store will typically have a lien on the items you buy.
 A store with a lien can repossess the goods if you don’t make your monthly payment.
-Even if your bankruptcy discharge wipes out your personal liability for the debt, it will not eliminate the lien on the property, and the store can reclaim it.
+Even if your bankruptcy discharge wipes out your liability for the debt, it won’t eliminate the lien on the property, and the store can reclaim it.

 In most cases, the cost of repossessing household goods outweighs the benefit to the creditor.
-However, if the appliances you purchased were very expensive, the creditor may have more incentive to try to get them back.
+However, if the appliances you purchased were expensive, the creditor might have more incentive to try to get them back.